LandRegistry/common-dev-env/README.md

 **`/manage.py`**

 This is a standard Alembic management file - if it exists, then a database migration will be run on every `up` or `reload`.
+This can be disabled by setting the key `perform_alembic_migration` to `false` in `configuration.yml` - for example if the file does not actually relate to Alembic, or you do your own migration during app startup.

 ##### DB2